bernie-skipole/indipydriver/docs/source/usage/hardware.rst

 If a continuous loop is run in this hardware method, then use something like::

-    while not self.stop:
+    while not self._stop:
         ...

-The flag self.stop is set to True when the shutdown() method of the driver is called, so this exits the hardware co-routine.
+The flag self._stop is set to True when the shutdown() method of the driver is called, so this exits the hardware co-routine.

 Within this hardware method any vector can be accessed with::